List of Working Papers:

 - Peers and Motivation at Work: Evidence from a Firm Experiment in Malawi (with Lasse Brune and Jason Kerwin)

-- The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell, Ian Chin and Justine Hastings)
+- The Impact of Paid Sick Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

-- The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell, Ian Chin and Justine Hastings)
+- The Impact of Paid Maternity Leave: Evidence from Temporary Disability Insurance in Rhode Island (with Zak Campbell and Justine Hastings)

-- Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell, Ian Chin and Justine Hastings)
+- Leveraging Machine Learning for Optimal Policy: Evidence from Reemployment Services (with Zak Campbell and Justine Hastings)

 - How America Dodged the Draft: The Demographic Legacy of Vietnam (with Martha Bailey)